-Jesus' followers received the Holy Spirit on Pentecost and became filled and equipped to spread the good news that would restore God's kingdom over the world.
-Through persecution, the believers were scattered.
-They continued to preach, and the church at Antioch was born.
+Jesus' followers received the Holy Spirit on Pentecost and became filled and equipped to spread the good news that would restore God's Kingdom over the world.
+Through persecution, followers of Jesus were scattered, but they continued to preach, and the church at Antioch was born.

-It grew into the first multiethnic, international church from which missionaries were sent throughout the world to preach about Jesus, the messianic Messiah and risen king of all nations.
+This church grew into the first multiethnic, international Jesus community, from which missionaries were sent throughout the world to preach about Jesus, the Jewish Messiah and risen King of all nations.
 Paul even continued to preach despite imprisonment and wrote important letters to the churches.

-The Spirit came upon Jesus' new covenant family with wind and flames, symbols of God's presence living in the temple, and filled and empowered them to speak in all languages.
+The Spirit came upon Jesus' new covenant family with wind and flames—symbols of God's presence—and filled and empowered them to speak in all languages.

 Scattering of Believers

-Jewish leaders persecuted believers and murdered Stephen.
-As a result, Jesus' followers fled from Jerusalem, scattered to other cities and continued preaching despite ongoing persecution.
+Jewish leaders persecuted Jesus followers and murdered Stephen.
+As a result, Jesus communities fled from Jerusalem, scattered to other cities, and continued preaching despite ongoing persecution.

 After persecution scattered Jesus' followers throughout the modern world, the first multiethnic, international church is formed at Antioch, and Jesus' followers become known as Christians.

 Church on Mission